-- 1. You are expected to attend every day that you are scheduled.
+- 1. You are expected to attend every day you are scheduled.
 Be punctual and participate for the entire period. - 2.
 Park in student lots only.
-The spaced immediately around Anthony Seeger are for faculty/staff and the YCP reserved spaces are for YCP parents only. - 3.
-Enter Anthony Seeger at the doors facing Main Street near Public Safety. - 4.
+The spaces immediately around Anthony Seeger are for faculty/staff and the YCP reserved spaces are for YCP families only. - 3.
+You will receive a code to enter the building.
+Do not share this code with anyone. - 4.
 If you must be absent from the YCP due to personal illness or emergency, notify your YCP teacher AND Amy Taylor before school begins. - 5.
-In the event of inclement weather, YCP follows the JMU closings and delays schedule.
+In the event of inclement weather, YCP follows the JMU closings and delays schedule and/or will send an email regarding closures.
 You are not expected to attend YCP during official JMU closings.

-DOS and DON'TS
+DO'S and DON'TS